PROCESS Version 3 & Version 4 - Key Model Templates

 The most important models for mediation, moderation and moderated mediation with Hayes' SPSS macro

 Hayes' PROCESS macro for SPSS (Hayes, n.d.) has become the de facto standard for modern mediation and moderation analyses.
-This tutorial shows the most important and popular model templates for PROCESS Version 3.
+This tutorial shows the most important and popular model templates for PROCESS version 3 and version 4.

 This short overview over different model templates for the PROCESS macro is based on the appendix A from Hayes' excellent book Introduction to mediation, moderation, and conditional process analysis: A regression-based approach (2017).
 If you are writing you master's thesis or dissertation based on PROCESS I can highly recommend reading this book.
 You will get much more in depth information about this topic than a short tutorial like this (or other similar ones) on the internet can give you.